DavesCodeMusings/davescodemusings.github.io/README.md

 ## Newest and Most Active
 These are the projects I've been focusing most of my attention on at the moment.
+* [BH1750-MicroPython](https://github.com/DavesCodeMusings/BH1750-MicroPython) -- A MicroPython driver module for the BH1750 ambient light sensor and a tutorial on how it was done.
 * [BTHome MicroPython](https://github.com/DavesCodeMusings/BTHome-MicroPython) -- A Bluetooth beacon that adheres to the BTHome format.
 * [MPRemote VS Code](https://github.com/DavesCodeMusings/mpremote-vscode) -- Visual Studio Code extension for mpremote Python module.
 * [Thimble](https://github.com/DavesCodeMusings/thimble) -- A tiny web framework in the spirit of Flask for adding APIs to MicroPython projects.